Quinten/testcave/README.md

 # testcave

-A p2p flash experimental shooting game.
-Really want to finish this project sometime and do network transferring of the bullets correctly.
-When i start working on this project again i will add the source.
+A peer to peer multiplayer pixelated shooting flash game.

+It is still a work in progress.
+There still needs to be way to count the number of kills a player does over the network.
+Maybe some more npc characters.